t-cheepeng/homelab/README.md

 4. For TrueNAS VMs, the BIOS to be used is OVMF.
 Otherwise, during installation, there is a need to install for BIOS instead of UEFI.
 If using OVMF, there needs to be a manual addition of a EFI disk in a storage pool.
 When creating the disk, uncheck the option `pre-enroll-keys`.
 This disabled secure boot which is a windows specific option.
 It should not be enabled for trusted TrueNAS ISOs.

 5. Adding a PCI passthrough requires going to the `Hardware` section of the VM.
 Click on `Add` and `PCI device`.
 Select the PCI device to passthrough and check the `Full Functionality` if required.
 Ensure IOMMU is enabled as KB.3.

+6. For laptop environments with a lid, in order to keep the lid from making the laptop go to sleep, run `cat /proc/acpi/wakeup` to find the path of the lid switch.
+In the output, there will be a line starting with `LID0`.
+Take note of the path that says `platform:PNP0C0D:00`.
+Run the command `echo 'PNP0C0D:00' | sudo tee /sys/bus/acpi/drivers/button/unbind`, replacing the echo with the appropriate path to unbind the lid switch.